maoxiaoke/ntsc/README.md

-A tiny TypeScript transformer for Node.js modules, inspired by @ice/pkg.
+A tiny TypeScript transformer for Node.js modules only, inspired by @ice/pkg.

 ## How to use